 Miraflores, Peru, is a gorgeous, affluent, waterside town known for its vast range of shopping options, as well as places to enjoy authentic food and thirst-quenching drinks.
-If you love to shop or you’re a fan of the nightlife, and you want a spectacular backdrop, Miraflores is the place for you.
+If you love to shop or you’re a fan of the nightlife, and you want a spectacular backdrop, the Miraflores district is the place for you.

 In this exclusive Cachi guide, we tell you what to do, what to see, what to eat, and much more.
 Keep reading!

 Things to Do in Miraflores, Peru

 There are so many things to do in this city.
 Here are some ideas to get you started!
 Don’t let this list limit you, though.

 This two-mile strip by the Pacific Ocean water’s edge is certainly a sight for sore eyes.
 Here, you’ll find Larcomar—the cliffside shopping plaza—and Parque del Amor (among others).
 These are perhaps two of the most popular tourist attractions in the area.